HappyStoic/PythonBotnet/README.md

 Usage: client.py [OPTIONS]

 Options:
-  -s, --server_address TEXT  Ip address or host of a running c&c -p, --port INTEGER         Port where the running c&c listens --help                     Show this message and exit.
+  -s, --server_address TEXT       Ip address or host of a running c&c -p, --port INTEGER              Port where the running c&c listens -i, --connection_interval INTEGER
+                                  Interval in seconds in which client tries to connect to c&c server --help                          Show this message and exit.
 ```
 *Note: password for client authentication needs to be written directly to
 [src/client.py](src/client.py).
 (Default values match)*